Park Lane Tower

 The Park Lane Tower is a mixed-use 37-floor tower in the Business Bay district of Dubai, United Arab Emirates.
 Construction of the Park Lane Tower began in 2007 and was completed in 2016.
 The tower contains both commercial space and a hotel, beginning on the 19th floor.

-Hotel

-The Hotel has 200 rooms, two pools, restaurants and separate spas for men and women.
+The hotel has 200 rooms, two pools, restaurants and separate spas for men and women.